West Portal, New Jersey

-West Portal is an unincorporated community located within Bethlehem Township, in Hunterdon County, New Jersey, United States.
+West Portal is an unincorporated community located within Bethlehem Township, in Hunterdon County, in the U.S. state of New Jersey.

 The community is centered at the intersection of Route 173 and County Route 643, approximately 5.1 mi southwest of Hampton.

 The Norfolk Southern Railway's Lehigh Line (formerly the mainline of the Lehigh Valley Railroad), runs through West Portal and Lehigh Line's north entrance to the Pattenburg Tunnel (which goes underneath Musconetcong Mountain) is located in West Portal.